jimburton/scrabble/chapters/Chapter2.md

 up two lenses, `player1` and `score`, composed with the usual composition operator, `(.)`.
 Then comes the `(%~)` operator, which takes a lens as its first argument and a function as its second, and supplies the value from the lens to the function.
-The modifier function is `(+10)`.
 Haskell is still a purely functional language of course, so no change is made to `g`, but a new `Game` record is produced which we assign to `g'`.

 Lenses can be used to access the value of the field or to change it.
 Which purpose the lens serves depends on the context, which is set by the lens operators involved.
-For example, the lens `player1` acts like a getter in `g ^. player1`.
+For example, `player1` acts like a getter in `g ^. player1`.
 It acts like a setter in `g & player1 .~  p` (setting `player1` in `g` to some new value `p`).

 The `(&)` operator has a very simple type, `(&) :: a -> (a -> b) -> b`,
-but is icredibly useful.
+but is incredibly useful.
 We use it to supply the object at the top of the chain (`g` in the example above) but because a record update returns a new record we can also use it to chain updates.
 In the code below (taken from the library) we start with a game called `g`,